Principal listing and maintenance requirements and procedures

 Compliance adviser.
 Instead of obtaining a compliance adviser, the sponsor institution must continuously guide and supervise an issuer in the performance of its obligations, such as standardizing operations, abiding by assurances given and complying with information disclosure requirements subsequent to the listing of securities.
 In the event of initial public offering and listing of shares on the Main Board, the continuous supervision period shall comprise the remaining time of the year in which the securities are listed and the two subsequent fiscal years.

 Compliance.
-A listing applicant must meet the following fundamental compliance requirements:
+An IPO applicant must meet the following fundamental compliance requirements:

 • In the past three years, the issuer, its controlling shareholders, and actual controllers must not have committed any criminal acts of corruption, bribery, misappropriation of property, misappropriation of property, or disruption of the socialist market economy order.
 There must have been no fraudulent issuance, major information disclosure violations, or other major illegal activities related to national security, public safety, ecological safety, production safety, public health and safety.